root-stone-x/site-elements/README.md

 # How to properly use the Display Banner system

-In this short guide, I'll explain the process of uploading ad taking proper care of the display banner's web visualization.
+In this short guide, I'll explain the process of uploading the display banner's web visualization.

 The platforms used will be: